ahmedbesbes/mlflow/README.md

 - compare different runs between each other
 - set up a tracking server locally and on AWS
-- deploy the your best model using MLflow Models
+- deploy the your model using MLflow Models

 ### Quickstart locally